CPAForgeThe tools desk

 What we left off#

 Tenkeyless (TKL) and 60% boards are bestsellers for general office use but miss the numpad — non-starter for spreadsheet work.
-The Glorious GMMK Pro is excellent but $200 with no numpad.
+The Glorious GMMK Pro is excellent but premium-priced with no numpad.
 Drop CTRL is similar.
 The Apple Magic Keyboard with Numeric Keypad is not mechanical — fine for short bursts but fatiguing for long sessions.

 Pair with the right mouse#